Oxymorphone (By injection)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, paralytic ileus (intestines that do not work properly), or asthma, COPD, sleep apnea, or other breathing problems.
-Also tell your doctor if you have a history of seizures, head injury, brain tumor, or alcoholism.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, breathing or lung problems (such as COPD, sleep apnea), heart disease, gallbladder problems, pancreas problems, Addison disease, thyroid disease, enlarged prostate, trouble urinating, or a history of seizures, head injury, brain tumor, depression, or alcohol or drug abuse.

 - This medicine may cause the following problems: